Ryan Speedo Green: Life and career

 He made his Metropolitan Opera debut in 2012–13 as Mandarin in Puccini's Turandot, followed by Parsifal as a Grail Knight.
 The following season at the Met saw him as the Bonze in Madama Butterfly and as the Jailer in Tosca.
 In 2014–15 he sang Rambo in The Death of Klinghoffer at the Met.
 Green returned to the Met in 2016 as Colline.
 In 2018, he sang Oroe in Semiramide.
+In 2025, he sang Queequeg in the Met's premiere production of Jake Heggie's Moby-Dick.

 In 2014 Green became a member of the Vienna State Opera.
 His roles there included Angelotti in Tosca, Sparafucile in Rigoletto, Basilio in The Barber of Seville, a Jew in Salome, Fouquier-Tinville in Andrea Chénier, a Monk in Don Carlos, Titurel in Parsifal, the King in Aida, Timur in Turandot, and Varlaam in Boris Godunov.
 He appeared as guest artist in Opéra de Lille's 2016 production of in Il trovatore as Ferrando.
 Later that year, Green debuted at the Salzburg Festival in Die Liebe der Danae as one of the Kings.

 In concerts, Green has sung in Handel's Messiah, in Mozart's Requiem and Coronation Mass, and in Verdi's Messa da Requiem.
 He sang several times in Beethoven's Symphony No. 9, first in 2014 with the Philadelphia Orchestra.